What Goes Well With Checkerboard Tiles?

 Scandinavian

-For a light and airy feel that balances the boldness of checkerboard floors, Scandinavian furniture is a perfect choice.
-Look for pieces crafted from light woods like beech or birch, with clean lines and a focus on functionality.
-A light wood console table with tapered legs keeps the space feeling bright and open, while a simple dining table with wishbone chairs creates a warm and inviting atmosphere.
-Don't be afraid to incorporate woven textures like a seagrass rug or a rattan pendant lamp to add a touch of natural warmth that complements the Scandinavian aesthetic.
+For a light and airy contrast to the boldness of checkerboard floors, Scandinavian furniture is an ideal choice.
+Crafted from light woods like beech or birch, these pieces emphasize clean lines and functionality.
+For example, a light wood console table with tapered legs maintains an open, uncluttered feel, while a simple dining table paired with wishbone chairs fosters warmth and comfort.
+Incorporating woven textures, such as a seagrass rug or a rattan pendant lamp, also enhances the natural warmth that defines the Scandinavian aesthetic.

 Industrial

-For an edgy and modern look, industrial furniture creates a cool contrast with the graphic pattern of checkerboard tiles.
-Embrace the use of raw materials like exposed metal and reclaimed wood.
-A metal and wood bar cart with industrial casters adds a touch of urban chic to a kitchen or living space.
-Think distressed leather sofas, weathered wood dining tables with cast iron legs, and exposed brick walls that create a raw and industrial vibe.
-To prevent the space from feeling too cold, incorporate pops of color through accent pillows or artwork in warm tones like copper or rust.
+For a bold, modern contrast to checkerboard tiles, industrial furniture incorporates raw materials like exposed metal and reclaimed wood.
+A metal and wood bar cart with industrial casters brings urban sophistication to a kitchen or living space, while distressed leather sofas and weathered wood dining tables with cast iron legs reinforce the style’s rugged appeal.
+Exposed brick walls further enhance this aesthetic.
+To balance the space and prevent it from feeling too stark, introduce warmth with accent pillows or artwork in rich tones like copper or rust.

 Bohemian